pocomane/brewed-in-the-apocalypse/bita.md

 move.  anything you do is irrevocable, i.e. the player can not avoid it reacting in any way.
 All what you say must follow logically from the fiction.

+Try to make __Hard move__ that fundamentally changes the situation and demands new kind of actions.

 __Tell the consequences__ - when too much time is elapsed without the fiction generated by a __Soft move__ has been handled by the players, make the situation evolve with an __Hard move__ .